Ketho/PJTIR/Proof of Concept/HQ/DLS1.md

 vtp password banaan123

 ipv6 access-list Rechten
- permit icmp any any echo-reply deny ipv6 any 2A02:A420:B:1A1::/64 permit ipv6 any any
+ permit icmp any any echo-reply sequence 10 deny ipv6 any 2A02:A420:B:1A1::/64 sequence 20
+ permit ipv6 any any sequence 30

 flow exporter exporter1
 destination 2a02:a420:b:1a1::10